An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 The TextFileReader class is used to read textual data from a file.

-An instance is created by the standalone system method openFileForReading, on
+An instance is created by the standalone system method openFileForReading.

 readLine